 The petty cash fund shall be included in the District's annual independent accounting audit.

-2125.4 Whenever employees or Board members of the District incur "out-of-pocket" expenses for item(s) or service(s) appropriately relating to District business as verified by valid receipts, said expended cash shall be reimbursed upon request from the District's petty cash fund or by warrant request if needed.
-In those instances when a receipt is not obtainable, the requested reimbursement shall be approved by the General Manager [DISTRICT TREASURER, FINANCE DIRECTOR or other responsible managing employee] before remuneration.
-The District may establish a reimbursement request form and, if it does, no reimbursement will be made without submission of a request on that form.
+2125.4 Whenever employees or Board members of the District incur "out-of-pocket" expenses for item(s) or service(s) appropriately relating to District business as verified by valid receipts, said expended cash shall be reimbursed upon request from the District's petty cash fund or by reimbursement request if needed.
+In those instances when a receipt is not obtainable, the requested reimbursement shall be approved by the General Manager before payment is made.
+The District reimbursement request form shall be used by the requestor.
+No reimbursement will be made without submission of a request on that form.
+Unauthorized purchases shall not be reimbursed.

 2125.5 Requests for reimbursement to the District must have a good faith basis.
 Submission of a request for a reimbursement without such a basis shall subject the requestor to appropriate sanctions, up to and including termination of employment and referral to an appropriate law enforcement agency for prosecution.